DanielSTadeu/Calculator/README.md

 # Calculator
- A Simple Calculator mad in C# and WPF
+ A Simple Calculator made in C# and WPF